-Let us know what you think of John Wick in the comments!
+Let us know in the comments what you think of The Last Boy Scout!